xJuggl3r/ansible_aws_iam_automation/README.md

 ## ANSIBLE AWS IAM Automation

-### A little IaaC to migrate on-prem users to AWS using Ansible
+### A small IaaC to migrate on-prem users to AWS using Ansible
 ***
 <br/>